shrmtmt/Japan-Meteorological-Agency-Weather-Forecast/README.md

                 '350000', '360000', '370000', '380000', '390000', '400000', '410000', '420000',
                 '430000', '440000', '450000', '460100', '471000', '472000', '473000', '474000'
                 ]
-    - Region code: 010000 is omitted because of informational redundancy in the national forecast.
+    - Region code: 010000 is the national forecast.

 - overview forecast
   - It contains information roughly similar to that found on the following pages.